 Thirsty for more 🙂

 Obviously, I missed a few places.
 I’ve spent countless days at my grandparent’s old home in Helena and Pine Bluff and have visited some insanely small towns while playing junior high basketball (go Buffs).
 I went on field trips to Petit Jean and Devil’s Den State Park where both have great trails and waterfalls.
 I learned how to shoot a gun in De Valls Bluff near Stuttgart, the duck hunting capital of the world.
-On my next trip, I’d love to see the highest point in the state at Mount Magazine alongside Blanchard Springs and the White River!
+I’d love to see the highest point in the state at Mount Magazine alongside Blanchard Springs and the White River on my next trip!

 Please use this guide on your next road trip through the Natural State – no travel agent fees required!
-As we continue to navigate what travels means in this pandemic, domestic travel close to home is always a good idea.
+As we continue to navigate what travel means post-pandemic, domestic travel close to home is always a good idea.